PONOdata/Pono-toolkit/README.md

 4. Reproduce the issue you have (i.e. try to use the option that causes issues)
 5. Close LLT (also make sure it's gone from tray area)
 6. Again, in `Run` (Win+R) type `"%LOCALAPPDATA%\LenovoLegionToolkit\log"`
 7. You should see at least one file.
-Theses are the logs you should attach to the issue.
+These are the logs you should attach to the issue.

 ## Contribution